 1 pint of malt extract

-1) Fill your 20 gallon container with 10 gallons of water.
+1) Fill your copper/ stainless steel 20 gallon container with 10 gallons of water.
 Make sure that it is at 120 degrees Fahrenheit.

 2) You now need to scald the meal by adding it to the water, a little at at time, followed by the sugar.
 Stir well.

-3) You will now need to set the drum or garbage can on a very slow fire.
+3) You will now need to set the container on a very slow fire.
 Make sure that you do not scorch your mash and the temperature must be kept below 145 degrees F. else the heat will prevent the starch from being converted into sugar.
 Leave for about half an hour.

 4) When your moonshine mash is a very thin gruel like consistency, take it off the heat and cook it down by cooling the outside of the container with water.
 You can do this by placing the container in the sink or the like, and filling up the sink with water to bring the temperature down.